praxis/praxis/reference/resource-definitions.md

 Praxis also accepts the 'ANY' verb keyword to indicate that the given route should match for any incoming verb string.
 Routes with concrete HTTP verbs will always take precendence against 'ANY' verb routes.
-For instance, take a loot at the following simplistic and contrived example:
+For instance, take a look at the following simplistic and contrived example:

 {% highlight ruby %}